Neskol/MaiLib/README.md

 ## A library for processing maimai charts

-> One example implementation is MaichartConverter, which converts between Simai and Ma2.
+> One example implementation of this library is MaichartConverter, which converts between Simai and Ma2.
 Please
 > see [MaichartConverter](https://github.com/Neskol/MaichartConverter) for more information.

 ### Build